LauraForde/Problems-For-CA/README.md

 ## The Problems
 We will be given ten problems to sovle throughout the semester.
 We are expected to sovle "from scratch" meaning our lecturer wants us to use only **cons, car, cdr, define, lambda, if, null, null?, cond, map, = and the basic numerical operators**.

 1. Write, from scratch, a function in Racket that uses a brute-force algorithm that takes a single positive interger and return true if the number is a prime and false otherwise.
 Call the function *decide-prime*.

+2. Write, from scratch, a function in Racket that takes a positive integer n0 as input and returns a list by recursively applying the following operation, starting with the input number.